 Her family will miss her deeply and while they mourn her loss they are grateful for her life and for her impact on and contribution to their lives.

 Family and friends are welcome to attend a gathering to honor, reflect on, and celebrate her life at the Troy Sale Barn in Troy on Sunday March 8th, 2020 from 1:30 to 3:30 PM.
 A remembrance program will begin at 2:30 PM.
 The Gerald W. Vickery, Jr. Funeral & Cremation Services, Inc. Troy, PA has been trusted with the arrangements.

 The family will provide flowers.
 In lieu of flowers, Memorials may be directed to the Troy Area School District Foundation at 58 Fenner Avenue, Troy, PA 16947 or the Troy Community Hospital for the benefit of the nursing staff and rehabilitation personnel or the charity of one's choice.

-To plant a tree in memory of Louise E. (Eadie) Williams, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Louise E. (Eadie) Williams, please visit our floral store.